-The CTSDH offers an extraordinary opportunity for faculty and students to explore this exciting new area of research and education.
-Affiliated Faculty, the Steering Committee, and the Advisory Board are made up of specialists from across the humanities and around the university.
+As Acting Director, I am happy to continue our center's Strategic Plan and to promote a vision of Digital Humanities that is foregrounded by humanistic research and responds to a wide range of interests publics.
+Our Affiliated Faculty, the Steering Committee, and the Advisory Board are made up of specialists from across the humanities and around the university.
 They share an innate interest in the possibilities of interdisciplinary work.
-The Center’s mission is to be a broadly multidisciplinary research center that offers support for the development, peer review, hosting, and online publication of digital research projects of all kinds.
-The Center organizes and sponsors events (lectures, symposia, conference, internal training workshops, and exhibitions) and offers a professional Interdisciplinary MA in Digital Humanities.
-Through all of these opportunities and more, we seek to raise awareness of this burgeoning field, to forward Loyola’s social justice mission, and to provide learning opportunities for people at all stages of their intellectual journeys.
+The Center’s mission is to be a broadly multidisciplinary research center that offers support for the incubation, development, hosting, building, and publishing of digital research projects of all kinds.
+The Center organizes and sponsors events (lectures, symposia, conference, training workshops, and exhibitions) and offers a professional Interdisciplinary MA in Digital Humanities.
+Through all of these opportunities and more, we seek to contribute to Humanities research, to forward Loyola’s social justice mission, and to provide learning opportunities for people at all stages of their intellectual journeys.

 We hope you will explore and contribute to our projects, participate in our public programs, take our classes, and ask us your questions and share with us your ideas.
 There are many ways to get in touch with us, several of them listed here.